-Petty cash \$300
+Petty cash \$350

-Cash in bank \$123,609
+Cash in bank \$162,174

-Total cash and cash equivalents \$123,909
+Total \$162,524

 Custodial Credit Risk.
 For deposits, custodial credit risk is the risk that in the event of a bank failure, YCIPTA's deposits may not be returned to YCIPTA.
 YCIPTA currently does not have a deposit policy for custodial credit risk.
-At June 30, 2017, the carrying amount of the YCIPTA's deposits was \$123,609 and the bank balance was \$614,162.
+At June 30, 2018, the carrying amount of the YCIPTA's deposits was \$179,607 and the bank balance was \$162,174.
 The YCIPTA's deposits were entirely covered by Federal depository insurance or by collateral held by the pledging financial institution's trust department or agent but not in Yuma County Intergovernmental Transportation Authority's name.

-The majority of YCIPTA's funds are held in the Yuma County Treasurer.
 The Yuma County Treasurer pursues a portfolio management strategy giving highest priority to a) safety of principal; b) sufficient liquidity to meet the needs of the county, its subdivisions and school districts; and then c) return on investments.
 To accomplish this the Yuma County Treasurer invests with the Arizona State Treasurer.